jax-ml/jax/docs/201/callbacks.md

 result = f(2)
 ```

-What is printed is not the runtime value, but the trace-time abstract value (if you're not familiar with *tracing* in JAX, a good primer can be found in {ref}`jax-101-tracing`.
+What is printed is not the runtime value, but the trace-time abstract value.
+(If you're not familiar with *tracing* in JAX, see {ref}`jax-101-tracing` for a primer.)

 To print the value at runtime, you need a callback, for example {func}`jax.debug.print` (you can learn more about debugging in {doc}`debugging`):